pietrovismara/scavenger/README.md

 # Features

+0. Can extract data from html and convert it to JSON (only in programmatic use).
 0. Supports dynamic (Angularjs, etc) and static web pages.
 0. Can be piped to other programs.
 0. Can be used from command line or programmatically